martinjaros/thesis/sources/4-graphics.md

 `eglInitialize()`          Initialize display
-`eglBindAPI()`             Select OpenGL API version `eglChooseConfig()`        Select configuration options `eglCreateWindowSurface()` Create drawable surface (bind to native window) `eglCreateContext()`       Create OpenGL context `eglMakeCurrent()`         Activate context and surface
+`eglBindAPI()`             Select OpenGL API version `eglChooseConfig()`        Select configuration options `eglCreateWindowSurface()` Create drawable surface (bound to native window) `eglCreateContext()`       Create OpenGL context `eglMakeCurrent()`         Activate context and surface

 Table: EGL function for OpenGL ES initialization

-Graphical pipeline is programmable, the program runs on GPU, while OpenGL API is used for communication with the application running on CPU.
+Graphical pipeline is programmable, the program runs on the GPU, while OpenGL API is used for communication with the application running on CPU.

+![OpenGL ES pipeline][pipeline]

-Programs are compiled from source and written in GLSL language described later, each program consists of vertex and fragment shader, following function are available in the API:
+Programs are compiled from source and written in the GLSL language, each program consists of vertex and fragment shader.
+Following function are available in the API:

 **Function**                  **Description**
 ----------------------------- ----------------